SharpRhyme/Halloween_rush/readme.md

 was to include a skeleton the main character is one.

 movement:
-the arrow keys and WASD move the skeleton
+use the arrow keys and WASD + spacebar to move the skeleton